 Material 4340: Steel Alloy Castings, Prototype for Nailer, Construction Hand Tools

-Aero Metals Inc. produces steel cast components through the investment cast process up to 100 lbs in weight.
-Parts are produced to comply with various certifications and requirements set by the customer and/or industry recognized worldwide standards, such as ASTM.
+Aero Metals Inc. produces steel cast components through the investment cast process up to 35 lbs in weight.
+Parts are produced in low to high volumes and comply with various certifications and requirements set by the customer and/or industry recognized worldwide standards, such as ASTM.
 Our facility is equipped with two spectrometers to accurately analyze alloys and ensure material chemistry.

 Steel Casting Process